IQSS/dataverse/doc/sphinx-guides/source/developers/documentation.rst

 The documentation for Dataverse was written using Sphinx (http://sphinx-doc.org/).
-If you are interested in suggesting changes or updates we recommend that you create the html files using Sphinx locally and the submit a pull request through GitHub.
+If you are interested in suggesting changes or updates we recommend that you create the html files using Sphinx locally and then submit a pull request through GitHub.
 Here are the instructions on how to proceed:

 Installing Sphinx